umamanipraharshitha/ai-interview-automation-pipeline/README.md

 1. Candidate logs in via Flutter using Firebase.
 2. Uploads resume → FastAPI uploads to Google Drive.
 3. Gemini AI processes and extracts key insights.
-4. Results saved in Google Sheets automatically.
+4. Results saved in Google Sheets automatically with descreasing order of ATS score.
-5. Candidate receives email summary (optional).

 ---